-Whilst at Radio 1 he has hosted the iPlayer show “ICYMI” – a round of of the week’s highlights on R1 and R1Xtra, presented the documentary “Lad Points” and others covering bullying and money.
+Whilst at Radio 1 he has hosted the iPlayer show ‘ICYMI” – a round of of the week’s highlights on R1 and R1Xtra, presented the documentary “Lad Points” as well as the five part series “Extreme Festivals”.
 With a number of Radio 1 plaudits under his belt, Chris is the one you see getting soaked on the hugely successful Innuendo Bingo.

 2014 saw Chris present his own show for Channel 4, “Celeb Hunter: 2 Chairs, 1 Chat” where Chris went around the country with two fishing chairs, finding and meeting up with celebrities in his mobile studio.